DAN’S LEGACY’S CURRENT PROGRAMMING PARTNERS

 Broadway Youth Resource Centre

-In 2019 we will begin a new partnership with the Broadway Youth Resource Centre (BYRC), providing counselling, life-skills, an exercise program under the supervision of a certified fitness instructor, and a Femme Empowerment Workshop.
-We also help support clients with their Person’s with Disability (PWD), Adult Youth Agreement (AYA) and post-secondary tuition applications to the Tuition Waiver Program with the BC Ministry of Advanced Education, Skills and Training.
+We are currently in development of plans to partner with the Broadway Youth Resource Centre (BYRC) to offer wrap-around services including counselling, life-skills, and an exercise program under the supervision of a certified fitness instructor.
+We also plan to support clients with their Person’s with Disability (PWD) and Agreements with a Youth Adult (AYA) applications, as well as post-secondary tuition applications to the BC Ministry of Advanced Education, Skills and Training Tuition Waiver Program.

 Kwikwetlem First Nation